natsal33/snakeGame/README.md

 The game ends when you collide with a wall or the snake accidentally "eats" itself.
 Score resets after each round, what will your high score be?

+Through developing this game I learned how to modulate similar functions in code to make it more readable and easier to edit in the future.
+Learning how to utilize a gameboard was a fun challenge that really played into the logic behind code that I enjoy so much.
 <br>

 Author